We may earn a commission when you click on the affiliate links in this post.

 Instructions

-- Mix first three ingredients and press in bottom of a 9 x 13 pan.
+- Mix the first three ingredients and press in the bottom of a 9 x 13 pan.
 Bake at 375 degrees for 8 minutes.
 Let cool completely.

 - Mix Jello and boiling water until dissolved.
 Add strawberries.

-- Pour over cheese mixture.
+- Carefully spoon and arrange the strawberries first over the the cream cheese cool whip filling.
+Pour Jello over the strawberries.
 Refrigerate at least 4 hours before serving.

 Oh my does this dessert look delicious!
 I’ve never heard of strawberry pretzel jello salad, but I’m pinning and saving for the upcoming holidays!